 While our list shares DNA with vulnerability types found in other OWASP Top 10 lists, we do not simply reiterate these vulnerabilities.
-Instead, we delve into the unique implications these vulnerabilities have when encountered in applications utilizing LLMs.
+Instead, we delve into these vulnerabilities' unique implications when encountered in applications utilizing LLMs.

 Our goal is to bridge the divide between general application security principles and the specific challenges posed by LLMs.
-This includes exploring how conventional vulnerabilities may pose different risks or might be exploited in novel ways within LLMs, as well as how traditional remediation strategies need to be adapted for applications utilizing LLMs.
+The group's goals include exploring how conventional vulnerabilities may pose different risks or be exploited in novel ways within LLMs and how developers must adapt traditional remediation strategies for applications utilizing LLMs.